katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

     - MUCH improved speed when designing a form
     - No longer slows down when processing an update
     - Change background, border, padding settings live
+* Fixed: Logs not being pruned.
+This could lead to thousands of log posts in the database, slowing down the site.
 * Fixed: Fix fatal error when updating lists in User Profiles
 * Fixed: Improved Form Designer speed when `WP_DEBUG` is defined
 * Fixed: Admin pages now only process when they're supposed to